Tag: Tom Watson

 Ben Gummer

 Diversity and inclusion is a key priority for the Civil Service and for the Cabinet Office.
 The Executive Committee of the Cabinet Office recently commissioned work on a departmental diversity and inclusion strategy, which will be published this month.
 This strategy promotes a more inclusive culture in the department through key strands of work on leadership, declaration data, supporting those from under-represented groups and promoting the work of the employee diversity networks.
-A key aim of the strategy is to promote the advancement of those from all under-represented groups, including disabled members of staff.
+A key aim of the strategy is to promote the advancement of those from all under-represented groups, including women and black and minority ethnic staff.

 • Tom Watson – 2016 Parliamentary Question to the Department for Exiting the European Union